 The Division for Student Success (DSS) supports the academic mission of Pace University by offering students academic enrichment programs, advising services and interventions that support them as they make progress and persist from admission to graduation.
-Its programs and services aid students in making a successful transition to the University and connecting to the larger University community in order to foster a transformative student experience that leads to graduation and success as well prepared young professionals.
-The departments within the division - the Centers for Academic Excellence, Office for Student Success, Summer Scholars Program, and the Prestigious Awards Opportunities Program -develop and promote enrichment programs that enhance student learning and development, support Pace's academic mission, and encourage individual student success.
+Its programs and services aid students in making a successful transition to the University and connecting to the larger University community in order to foster a transformative student experience that leads to graduation and success as well prepared professionals.
+The departments within the Division - the Centers for Academic Excellence, Office for Student Success, Summer Scholars Program, and the Office of Prestigious Fellowships and Awards - all develop and promote enrichment programs that enhance student learning and development, support Pace's academic mission, and encourage individual student success.
+In addition, the Division provides multiple opportunities for the development of student leadership as a key component of the undergraduate experience.